 Sharon sits down with Ram Dass and Raghu Markus for a conversation about Ram Dass’s relationship with his Guru, Neem Karoli Baba, and how that relationship transformed his ability to love himself and others in his life.
 Recorded live in December 2016 at the Open Your Heart in Paradise Retreat in Maui, HI.

 The Real Love Podcast Series is a special series on the Metta Hour featuring a variety of conversations with some of the world’s finest thinkers and teachers exploring Sharon’s forthcoming book “Real Love: The Art of Mindful Connection“.
 Real Love a field guide for anyone seeking awakened living in the 21st century – regardless of age, race, gender, ethnicity or status.
 The book explores love is three different arena in life: love of oneself, love of an other, and love for all of life.
-Real Love is now available for pre-order and hits stores on June 6th, 2017.
+Real Love is now available for order now!

 Finding the Beloved (Opening) – Host, Raghu Markus introduces the theme of the conversation, finding the beloved and touching the compassionate heart.
 Sharon shares what finding the beloved means to her.